flumeapp/help.flumeapp.com/preferences/flumepro.md

 > **[warning]**
 > [As of April 6th 2017, Flume is no longer available via the Mac App Store.](http://support.flumeapp.com/customer/en/portal/articles/2782716-why-is-flume-not-on-the-mac-app-store-) If you purchased Flume Pro via the Mac App Store, please see how to [migrate your purchase.](#migrating-your-mac-app-store-purchase)

+> **[info]**
+> Flume for Mac via [Setapp](https://go.setapp.com/stp154) includes Flume Pro as standard and does not require any additional upgrade purchase, as it is covered by Setapp's monthly subscription fee.

 -----

 ## Flume Pro Features